richsilv/richsilv.github.io/_posts/2014-08-20-biomechanics-of-heart-rate-training.markdown

 ![Running Screenshot](/assets/runningshot.jpg)

-My shiny new toy provided some relatively encouraging statistics to back this up: a healthy cadence of around 185spm at tempo pace, ground contact time hovering just above 200ms (which, supposedly, is good) and vertical oscillation generally below 10cm (average, but not terrible).
+My shiny new toy provided some encouraging statistics to back this up: a healthy cadence of around 185spm at tempo pace, ground contact time hovering just above 200ms (which, supposedly, is good) and vertical oscillation generally below 10cm (average, but not terrible).

 ![Running Form - Good](/assets/runningformgood.png)